 16.5 Summary

-Deep neural networks have successfully demonstrated an outstanding performance in many domain-specific areas, such as image recognition, natural language processing, board games, self-driving cars, etc. The million-dollar question is whether this revolution will extend to financial systems.
+Deep neural networks have successfully demonstrated outstanding performance in many domain-specific areas, such as image recognition, natural language processing, board games, self-driving cars, and so on.
+The million-dollar question is whether this revolution will extend to financial systems.

 Some problems like sentiment analysis of news for trading purposes have clearly benefited from the advances in natural language processing.
 However, other problems related to financial time series forecasting and portfolio design remain unclear.
 Among the many challenges that set these problems apart from other successful applications, we can list the following:

-• Lack of data: The amount of financial data is generally limited (e.g., two years of daily stock prices amount to just 504 observations).
-Perhaps high-frequency data provides a more promising perspective.
+Data scarcity: The amount of financial data is generally limited (e.g., two years of daily stock prices amount to just 504 observations).
+Perhaps high-frequency data provides a more promising direction.

 Despite these challenges, the jury is still out on whether the deep learning revolution will fully extend to financial systems.
 It is still too early to adventure any future prediction.